-Emily Jans is a professional kickboxer who won the 2012 Australian Amateur Boxing title in the Elite Women’s 64kg division.
+Emily Jans is a retired professional kickboxer who won the 2012 Australian Amateur Boxing title in the Elite Women’s 64kg division.

 - 2012 Australian amateur boxing champion

 Emily turned vegan at age 15 after being vegetarian for two years, mainly over the treatment of factory farmed animals.
 As time went on and she found out more about related environmental and social reasons, and now feels there are many reasons to adopt what she describes as “a fairer way to live for ourselves, other people, animals and the environment.”